alessio-vivaldelli/JavaFXSmartGraph/README.md

 These actions will be performed whenever you *double-click* a vertex and/or an edge.

+Other available actions are:
+- `setVertexSingleClickAction`
+- `setVertexRightClickAction`
+- `setEdgeSingleClickAction`
+- `setEdgeRightClickAction`
+- `setCanvasSingleClickAction`

 ## Configuration and Styling

 ### SmartGraph Properties